galvin96/vihu96/index.md

 4. 2022 - now: __Senior Software Engineer__ at CoincuLabs / Ho Chi Minh City

    > Developing smart contract for ERC20 Token.
 Token was deployed on Binance Smart chain Network and listed on DEX Pancakeswap exchange.
    >
    > Some contracts:
-   > - ERC20, ERC721, ERC1155
+   > ERC20, ERC721, ERC1155
-   > - Marketplace, auction
+   > Marketplace, auction
-   > - IBCO (Initial Bonding Curve Offering) - create a pool with a supply, investor can throw money and receive tokens when event ends.
+   > IBCO (Initial Bonding Curve Offering) - create a pool with a supply, investor can throw money and receive tokens when event ends.
-   > - Vesting token
+   > Vesting token
-   > - Staking token, staking NFT and staking main token to retrieve extra token
+   > Staking token, staking NFT and staking main token to retrieve extra token
    >
    > Utilities:
-   > - Moralis SDK
+   > Moralis SDK
-   > - Hardhat
+   > Hardhat

-And I work as a freelancer from 2016.
 So, feel free to take a look at my projects bellow:

 ## Launch pad for Dapp